ropuertop/similarproducts/README.md

 docker-compose run --rm k6 run scripts/test.js
 ```

+Finally, you will see the tests result on: [Grafana Dashboard](http://localhost:3000/d/Le2Ku9NMk/k6-performance-test?orgId=1)

 ## Technical Design

 First at all, I tried to design an hexagonal architecture based project.
 I defined a **Product** root where I defined its own functionality (always abstracted on an interface for versionating purposes) and attributes.